WattageGuy/IoT-Intercom/README.md

 ## Transmitting the data / connectivity
 ### MQTT
-As told earlier the IoT-Intercom sends all data with MQTT topics.
+As told earlier the IoT-Intercom sends all data with MQTT topics when a button is pressed.
 But in order for this to work you will need a MQTT broker, the one used in this project is called mosquitto.
 This can be installed on Mac with homebrew command: ```brew install mosquitto```.
 And on Windows you can download mosquitto [here](https://mosquitto.org/files/binary/win64/mosquitto-2.0.14-install-windows-x64.exe).

 On mac add the following at the bottom of the file ```/opt/homebrew/etc/mosquitto/mosquitto.conf```:
 ```